Monday, May 25, 2020

 1. Clark Gable would have been 80 years old if he had lived until 1981 (p.
 1).

-3. Bob Dylan's forgetable Blonde On Blonde was considered the second greatest album of all time by rock critics in 1978 (p.
+3. Bob Dylan's forgettable Blonde on Blonde was ranked the second greatest album of all time by rock critics in 1978 (p.
 164).

 4. There is a street named "Nameless Street" in Manning, Iowa (p.
 44).

-5. An unpainted wooden stake is expected to last 1-4 years before disintegrating into the environment while a painted wooden stake takes 13 years to disintigrate (p.
-245).
+5. An unpainted wooden stake lasts 1-4 years before disintegrating, while a painted one lasts 13 years (p.
+245)!

 6. "Gorgias of Epirus was born during the funeral of his mother.
 The pallbearers were shocked to hear unexpected crying and opened the coffin to discover Gorgias, who had slipped out of the womb and was very much alive" (p.
 259).

-10. For a 1977 Laugh-In skit, censors insisted the phrase, "Don't forget to take your pill" should be replaced with, "Be careful"..."because the network objected to the implication that women plan in advance to have sex" (p.
+10. For a 1977 Laugh-In skit, censors insisted the phrase "Don't forget to take your pill" be replaced with "Be careful" because the network objected to the implication that women plan in advance to have sex (p.
 205).

 11. Joseph Heller’s Catch-22 was originally going to be titled Catch-18 (p.
 229).